Vittorio-Caggiano/Vittorio-Caggiano.github.io/_pages/about.md

 I am a TPM and Researcher at FAIR, Meta AI.
 My scientific interests are in motor control and AI.

 Before joining Meta, I was a researcher and manager at IBM Research, USA.
-I have received a PhD from the University of Tuebingen, Germany and I have done postdoctoral work both at the MIT (USA) and the Karolinska Institute (Sweden)
+I received a PhD from the University of Tuebingen, Germany and I did postdoctoral work both at the MIT (USA) and the Karolinska Institute (Sweden)